 - This post contains affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links

 There is so much to see and do in São Paulo, so we urge you to book some time out to discover this spectacular city either before or after the Grand Prix weekend.
-While it’s prettier sister Rio de Janeiro has sea, sun and sand, São Paulo is hugely cultural and fabulously foodie, with a thriving club scene if nightlife is your thing.
+While its prettier sister Rio de Janeiro has sea, sun and sand, São Paulo is hugely cultural and fabulously foodie, with a thriving club scene.
 Comparable to New York as Rio is to LA, this sprawling city is architecturally fascinating: edgy and very design-focused with stunning graffiti art everywhere.

 Visit Ayrton Senna’s grave

 Rua 25 de Março, Centro

 A fun place to shop for souvenirs, bargains and general tat.
 Its architecture is an attractive mix of nineteenth century European style with a Latin American influence, with plenty of gothic-style graffiti everywhere.
 A fun place to experience São Paulo’s street life by day, though this area can be a little dodgy by night.
+Location map here.

 A lush expanse of green in the middle of miles of concrete jungle, Parque Ibirapuera is a South American version of Central Park.
 Deeply cultural with performance spaces, monuments and museums – including a Museum of Modern Art and the Afro-Brazil Museum – this is a day out in itself.
 Rent a bike when you get there to make the most of it all.
 Parque Trianon is another little gem in the heart of the city if urban rainforests are your thing.